grantwinney/blog/content/posts/how-to-log-messages-to-multiple-targets-with-nlog/index.md

 slug: how-to-log-messages-to-multiple-targets-with-nlog
 summary: When it comes to finding a bug in an app, few things beat a good trail of logs.
 And for writing those logs, few tools beat NLog in simplicity or flexibility.
 I rarely appreciate just how flexible it is though, so it's worth spending a little time taking a closer look.
 tags:
   - surviving-winforms
   - logging
   - nlog
   - winforms
-- coding
 title: How to log messages to multiple targets with NLog
 ---
 When it comes to finding a bug in an app, few things beat a good trail of logs.
 And for writing those logs, few tools beat NLog in simplicity or flexibility.
 I rarely appreciate just _how_ flexible it is though, so it's worth spending a little time taking a closer look.